Bovans Browns Chickens An Excellent Egg Layers

 Bovans Browns have low broodiness as compared to other breeds, they are just known by their high egg production rate not by their broodiness.

-By broodiness, we mean sitting on eggs and hatching them, so Bovans Browns breed are low broody.
+By broodiness, we mean sitting on eggs and hatching them, so Bovans Browns breed is low broody.

 Here are some simple guidelines to care for your Bovans Browns chickens: